Olmonator/NerdHerd/README.md

 # NerdHerd
 Charles Wood, Amalia Ahola, Olmo Lecht\
-A 2D puzzle game created with Unity and written in C#.\
+A 2D puzzle game created with Unity and written in C#.
-Undecided whether to go for a side scroller or top view approach.

 ## Work log